renovatebot/renovate/website/docs/configuration-options.md

 And then the branchName would be `renovate/eslint` instead.

+## ignoreDeprecated

+By default, Renovate won't update any packages to deprecated versions unless the package version was _already_ deprecated.
+The goal of this is to make sure you don't upgrade from a non-deprecated version to a deprecated one just because it's higher than the current version.
+If for some reason you wish to _force_ deprecated updates on Renovate, you can set `ignoreDeprecated` to `false`, but this is not recommended for most situations.

 ## ignoreDeps

 The `ignoreDeps` configuration field allows you to define a list of dependency names to be ignored by Renovate.
 Currently it supports only "exact match" dependency names and not any patterns. e.g. to ignore both `eslint` and `eslint-config-base` you would add this to your config: